 - Advising a regional bank on public welfare investments

 - Advising a nationally-recognized investment manager on the effect of the Volcker Rule on tender option bonds

 - Advising a money center bank on the effect of the Volcker Rule on tax credit investments

 - Advising an internet bank on an enforcement action by the OCC

 - Securing approval from the OCC of a change in control of a credit card bank on behalf of a private equity fund acquiring a retailer

 - Advising the U.S. Treasury Department on bank regulatory aspects of the Chrysler and General Motors bankruptcies and establishing its Community Development Capital Investment program.

-- Counseling Carlyle Investment Management in the design of a bank-owned life insurance product.
+- Counseling a major investment firm in the design of a bank-owned life insurance product.

 - Advising an investor in a private equity fund “club deal” acquisition of a failing bank.

-- Counseling J.P.
-Morgan in its participation in the Federal Reserve’s TALF program.
+- Counseling a money center bank in its participation in the Federal Reserve’s TALF program.